buddhist-uni/buddhist-uni.github.io/_content/av/buddhism-and-environmental-protection_sheng-yen.md

 > The term enviromentalism does not appear in the sutras, but everywhere in the sutras you can see things related to environmntalism.

 Ven.
-Master Sheng Yen explains the implicit understanding of environmental conservation in Buddhist sutras.
+Master Sheng Yen explains the implicit understanding of environmental conservation in Buddhism.